 The main other stimulants are sugar (except in the sugar free versions) and taurine.

-There are now many Red Bull variations, including Cherry Edition, Yellow Edition, Peach Edition, and Winter Edition, along with some sugar free flavors.
+There are now many Red Bull variations, including Coconut Edition, Yellow Edition, Peach Edition, and Summer Edition, along with some sugar free flavors.
 Some of these variations can be found all the time, while others are seasonal.
 The caffeine content and other stimulants remain the same per ounce regardless of the type that you choose.

 The Strongest Energy Shots